© 2019 - Smart IOT Connect

 PANEL: Securing the smart city

 Last year more than a billion people suffered a data breach.
 Safety and security considerations are essential when building a smart city.
 Whenever new technological solutions are adopted, security must be taken into account.
 This panel will explore the growing cybersecurity risks in smart cities as more things become connected and complex networks of partners deliver services.
 How do we minimise the risks and maintain trust with citizens?
 What innovation solutions are being deployed in practice?

-Are others muscling in on operators’ turf in smart cities – will the likes of Sidewalk Labs, Microsoft or Apple become the smart city integrators, leaving operators as simply connectivity providers?
+As non-traditional players enter the marketplace, will the likes of Sidewalk Labs, Microsoft, Samsung and Apple become the smart city integrators, leaving operators as simply connectivity providers?
 What can these different partners offer to cities?
 Panellists will share their views, and consider how the smart city ecosystem is evolving and new stakeholders emerging.

 PANEL: Sceptics and cheerleaders – a view from the analysts